 This is sort of a mish-mash of a recipe.
-I cobbled together a recipe from several cheesecake recipes over on allrecipes.com (it’s mostly based on this recipe, though), but I didn’t want a boring graham cracker crust, so I modified a standard crust recipe and used ground up oreo cookies instead (Brandon loves oreos!).
-Also I followed the instructions of some of the commenters on the recipes, so in the end the final recipe doesn’t resemble the original one that much.
-But it’s delicious and from what I can tell it’s true New York style cheesecake and the best thing of all is that it’s the only cheesecake I’ve ever made that didn’t crack down the middle.
-In fact when it came out the oven I was a little worried because it doesn’t look like any cheesecake I’ve ever made.
+I cobbled together a recipe from several cheesecake recipes over on allrecipes.com (it’s mostly based on this recipe, though), but I didn’t want a boring graham cracker crust, so I modified a standard crust recipe and used ground up Oreo cookies instead (Brandon loves Oreos!).
+Also, I followed the instructions of some of the commenters on the recipes, so in the end, the final recipe doesn’t resemble the original one that much.
+But it’s delicious and from what I can tell it’s true New York-style cheesecake and the best thing of all is that it’s the only cheesecake I’ve ever made that didn’t crack down the middle.
+In fact, when it came out of the oven I was a little worried because it doesn’t look like any cheesecake I’ve ever made.
 It kind of looked undercooked actually*, but no, it’s the smoothest, creamiest cheesecake I’ve ever had.
 This is definitely my cheesecake recipe for life.

-If you like this cheesecake recipe also check out these variations:
+If you like this New York-style cheesecake recipe, check out these variations:

 - Black and White Chocolate Cheesecake Supreme

 - Peppermint Bark Cheesecake Supreme Cheesecake Supreme

 adapted from Allrecipes.com

 - 2-3 cups Oreo cookies with cream center removed, finely ground*

 - 5 (8 oz.) packages cream cheese, room temperature**